 Wage-Hour’s enforcement of FLSA is carried out by investigators stationed across the U.S., who conduct investigations and gather data on wages, hours, and other employment conditions or practices, to determine whether an employer has complied with the law.
 Where they find violations, they also may recommend changes in employment practices to bring an employer into compliance.

-It is a violation to fire or in any other manner discriminate against an employee for filing a complaint or for participating in a legal proceeding under FLSA.
+violation to fire or in any other manner discriminate against an employee for filing a complaint

 Willful violations may be prosecuted criminally and the violator fined up to $10,000.
 A second conviction may result in imprisonment.
 Employers who willfully or repeatedly violate the minimum wage requirements are subject to a civil money penalty of up to $1,000 for each such violation.

 The FLSA makes it illegal to ship goods in interstate commerce which are produced in violation of the minimum wage, overtime pay, child labor, or special minimum wage provisions.

 for further information or to report a potential FLSA minimum wage violation, call:

 If you need further information about your state’s comp time law or wish to report a potential state law violation, then you may wish to contact the agency in your state which handles wage and hour/labor standards violations, listed on our site’s state government agencies page.

 10. What are the remedies available to me?

 There are several different methods for recovering unpaid wages; each method has different remedies.